FTM Top Surgery

 Can I have FTM top surgery without ever seeing a therapist?

 Yes, but it is recommended and may be required by your insurance company.
 Dr. Adams follows the “Informed Consent” method and doesn’t require a letter from your therapist.
+Dr. Adams does require a letter of support for patients under 18 years of age.

 For insurance patients, the therapy requirements vary.
 Please check the medical policy for your insurance.